ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 ## Repo is on Github

 The [repo][ClojureContractsSugarGithub] is  on [github][ClojureContractsSugarGithub].
-As is common with Clojure code bases, its organised as a [Leiningen][LeiningenHome] project so you'll need Leiningen [installed][LeiningenGithub] to work.
+As you might expect, its organised as a [Leiningen][LeiningenHome] project so you'll want Leiningen [installed][LeiningenGithub].

-The project structure is Maven style but there is only Clojure today:
+The project structure is Maven-style but there is only Clojure today:
 _./src/main/clojure_ and _./src/test/clojure_.

 The code uses another of my other new libraries [clojure-carp][ClojureCarpGithub] for some utility functions,  exceptions, diagnostics and other miscellany.

-## Overview
+## Documentation

-The repo's _./doc_ folder contains the source of this post: it is an [emacs][emacshome] [org][orgmodehome] file [tangled][orgmodemanualextractsourcecode] to generate the examples below in a [Leiningen][LeiningenHome] project.
+The repo's _./doc_ folder contains the source of this post: its an [emacs][emacshome] [org][orgmodehome] file [tangled][orgmodemanualextractsourcecode] to generate the examples below in a [Leiningen][LeiningenHome] project.

-It also contains an (org and html) file _code-notes_ offering a brief high-level overview.
+The folder also contains an (org and html) file _code-notes_ offering a _brief_ high-level overview of the main code artefacts.

-> NEED TO WORTK ON THE CODE OVERVIEW SOME !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Tests